echiner/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 * Create a SQL on that dataframe
 * Show the results in the console

-Now, understand the code and feel free to play around with it (specially with the SQL query).
+Now, **understand the code** and feel free to **play around with it** (specially with the SQL query).
 The SQL query is the logic we will be applying to the stream.

 ### Part 2: Send transformed data back to Kafka

-Now that we have tested that we are processing data in real-time coming from Kafka and decided the logic (SQL query), let's send the data back to another Kafka topic.
+Now that we have tested that we are processing data in real-time coming from Kafka and decided the logic (SQL query), let's **send the data back to another Kafka topic**.
 For doing so, comment the "streaming to console" part and uncomment the "sending to kafka" part.

-If the code is working fine, all the newly generated data will be sent to a new topic (**tickers_transformed**).
+If the code is working fine, all the newly generated data will be sent to a new topic (`tickers_transformed`).
 You should be able to see the messages in Control Center (under the "Topics" section).

 ## Troubleshooting